Michael Fabiano – the tenor with a crescendo of a career

 I think there’s going to become a time where my opera career reaches its natural end.
 I’m the type of person who believes when you’ve climbed a mountain, when you’ve reached the peak, in terms of your career, you go out at the top of the mountain, you don’t go out at the bottom.

 I have a foundation that I run that’s dedicated to providing free music lessons to lots of under-served children in the United States – it’s called Artsmart.
 My biggest passion is to serve the greater good – Artsmart is part of my bigger vision for the future.
-Next year, we’re moving into roughly 40 schools around the US.
-We’re going to teach about 40,000 free voice lessons to children.
+We’re teaching about 40,000 free voice lessons to children.
 It’s having a transformative effect.